Ingewar/SeleniumGrid/README.md

 To start suite from CLI run following command: `mvn clean test`.
 You could also specify OS and browser via `-D` flag.
 For example: `mvn clean test -Dos="Mac" -Dbrowser="chrome"`.
+Also you can run tests local by adding flag `-DuseGrid=false`.
+To run specific test add `-D` flag with class and test name like this: `mvn clean -Dtest=GoogleTests#openGoogleStartPage test -Dos=mac -Dbrowser=chrome -DuseGrid=false`.

 **Build With**